-Trying to succeed in an area where you have close to 0 expertise it’s like trying to run against the wind.
+Trying to succeed in an area where you have close to 0 experience, it’s like trying to run against the wind.
 It’s hard.
-It’s not impossible but it’s going to be difficult for you to make solid improvements.
+It’s not impossible, but it’s going to be difficult for you to make solid improvements.
 You are most likely to make a positive change in your life if you focus on your natural talents.
 That’s why conducting a personal SWOT analysis might be the right thing if you’re looking for a faster way to make progress.

 I’m sure you’ve come across the term SWOT analysis before.
-Either in school or somewhere on the internet.
-SWOT analysis is a popular term used mainly by companies to improve their craft, lower their costs and gain a bigger market share.
+Either in school or somewhere online.
+SWOT analysis is a popular term mainly used by companies to improve their craft, lower their costs and gain a bigger market share.

 How do they do it?

-By finding what are their Strengths (S), Weaknesses (W); Spotting the Opportunities (O) and the Threats (T) around them.
+First, by finding what are their Strengths (S) and Weaknesses (W).
+Then, spotting the Opportunities (O) and the potential Threats (T) that may interfere with their hopes.

-This strategic planning technique it’s not reserved by only big organizations though.
-It can also be used by regular guys/girls who are trying to make adjustments in their lives that will lead to something good (i.e. more free time, more income, more smiles on your face).
+This planning technique shouldn’t be reserved by only big organizations though.
+The insights can easily be applied to regular people who are looking for ways to make adjustments in their lives that will lead to something good (i.e., more free time, more income, more smiles on your face).

 Just to mention one thing before we proceed, even though a SWOT analysis is a powerful instrument, it won’t help you a lot if you don’t know what you want from life.
 It can surely give you a bit of clarity but not all the answers.
-You might wanna check the article about finding meaning first, the article here.
+You might wanna check the article about finding meaning first, this article here.

 What Is a SWOT Analysis?